Alexandra District Health - Patient Information

-The Alexandra District Hospital has a long tradition of service having been founded in 1871.
+The Alexandra District Health has a long tradition of service having been founded in 1871.

 To continue to serve the community well and maintain the highest standards of patient care remain the primary concern.
-This Hospital is an accredited facility, as surveyed by the Australian Council on Health care Standards, ensuring that you as a patient can expect truly dedicated provision of, and the highest level of care.
+This Health facility is an accredited facility, as surveyed by the Australian Council on Health Care Standards, ensuring that you as a patient can expect truly dedicated provision of, and the highest level of care.